-People shave their legs for a variety of reasons: to look younger, to look less like men, to show off tattoos, to show off muscle definition, to improve athletic performance (less drag, plus fools brain into thinking you’re going fast), to facilitate post-accident wound cleaning (cyclists), and because shaved legs induces a pleasurable sensory overload when wearing clothing.
+People shave their legs for a variety of reasons: to look younger, to look less like men, to show off tattoos, to show off muscle definition, to improve athletic performance, to facilitate post-accident wound cleaning (cyclists), and, apparently, to get a pleasurable sensory overload when wearing clothing.
 But can shaving also protect you from ticks?

-I became curious this week after watching a tick crawl up my leg.
-This tick, in fact:
+I became curious this week after watching this dog tick (Dermacentor variabilis) crawl up my leg:

 No experiments on this topic have been done, but I found three relevant snippets on the internet:

 One experiment that needs to be done is to count the numbers of ticks on a group of people out for a walk, some of whom shave.
 But at least in the United States, that would break down to men versus women, and males smell worse than women and thus might attract more ticks, regardless of hirsuteness.
-And men are usually larger, so there’s the surface area thing that goes against us, too.
+And men are usually larger, so there’s the surface area thing that goes against guys, too.
 So it would be far better to recruit a group of hairy-legged people and ask them to shave just one leg, then march around a field known to have ticks.
 An ideal group for this experiment might be a men’s swim team right before the season begins.
 I.e., they all have hairy legs but will likely shave them for the season … so they won’t care.
-Would be crazy photogenic and a great way to strengthen bonds between campus coaches and faculty.
+Would be crazy photogenic and fun.
 Plus great team-building exercise.
 Would get the college on the evening news I’m sure.

-If somebody does go ahead and conducts this experiment — and if the effect is huge (my guess) — the next step would be to alert the folks at the CDC so they could add a shaving recommendation to their tick page.
-The reaction to that would be entertaining.
+If somebody does go ahead and conducts this experiment, the next step would be get the CDC to add a shaving recommendation to their tick page.
+The reaction to that would be really entertaining.